Enable SSO for your app

 SSO in Teams at runtime

 Achieve SSO in a bot or message extension app by obtaining access token for the Teams app user who's currently signed in.
-This process involves the bot app client and server, Teams client, Bot Framework, and Azure AD.
+This process involves the bot app client and server, Teams client, Bot Framework, and Microsoft Entra ID.
 During this interaction, the app user must give consent to obtain the access token in a multi-tenant environment.

 The following image shows how SSO works when a Teams app user attempts to access the bot or message extension app: